michaelhush/M-LOOP/docs/tutorials.rst

 			super(CustomInterface,self).__init__()

 			#Attributes of the interface can be added here
-			#If you want to precalculate any variables etc. this is the place to do it
+			#If you want to pre-calculate any variables etc. this is the place to do it
 			#In this example we will just define the location of the minimum
 			self.minimum_params = np.array([0,0.1,-0.1])